-Last week in Atlanta, Neville Brody announced “TCCC Unity: The New Typeface for Coca-Cola.”
-It may seem incredible that Brody, once the maestro behind The Face and Fuse magazines and the emblematic types of the late 80s and early 90s is currently creating type for one of the world’s most emblematic corporations (and products), but his design has long been evolving along with his expertise as a go-to designer.
+Close to a year ago Neville Brody announced “TCCC Unity: The New Typeface for Coca-Cola.”
+It seemed incredible that Brody, once the maestro behind The Face and Fuse magazines and the emblematic types of the late 80s and early 90s was creating type for one of the world’s most emblematic corporations (and products).
+But his design has long been evolving along with his expertise as a go-to designer and I got the scoop behind the upgrade of the Coca Cola font then and am looking back on its debut now that its first anniversary year is here.

 A typeface for a company as world renown as Coca Cola is not just any old typeface.
-What were you asked to achieve?
+What were you asked to achieve with this new Coca Cola font?
 And how’d you go about finding the best solution?

 The process was highly collaborative, and the Coca-Cola Global Design team, headed by James Sommerville, primarily asked us to deliver a contemporary typeface which operated successfully across both a current and future suite of platforms, from digital to mobile and from print to product and environment.